About me, Ben Gifford.

 What I do when I’m not designing

-Outside my design practice, you’ll find me in a rowing shell seeking the perfect stroke, tinkering around in a garage fixing and building things, baking things to connect with memories and places far away, running, exploring architecture and food, and above all, spending time with my young family.
+Outside my design practice, you’ll find me in a rowing shell seeking the perfect stroke, tinkering around in a garage fixing and building things, baking biscotti, and spending time with my young family.

-I’m a sworn wayfarer/ambler/flanuer.
+I’m a sworn wayfarer.
 That means I spend a lot of time on foot, in the world.
-This is where life is, where I get my best ideas, and have my most rich discussions.
-You can expect me to convert others to this gospel, as well.
+This is where life is, where I get my best ideas, and have my richest collaborations.
+If you’re not already, I’ll convert you.

 Ben, ambling along an ancient wall, thinking about design